cognisant/Docs.DevelopmentProcess/README.md

 ##### Acceptance Criteria

 The card also defines the minimum criteria which must be met for a solution to be accepted by the customer.
-These should be defined in conjunction with the customer stakeholders who ultimately give the go-ahead for deployment of the solution (see also [Business Review](#business-review)).
+These should be defined in conjunction with the customer stakeholders who ultimately give the go-ahead for deployment of the solution (see also: [Business Review](#business-review)).

 ##### Original Request